trevorgrayson/necessaryeval/source/_posts/dsky.md

 `dsky` is a NOUN VERB language for expressing what you would like to do in your projects.

 Read up about the history of [DSKY](https://en.wikipedia.org/wiki/Apollo_Guidance_Computer#DSKY_interface) on this anniversary year of Apollo 11!

 ### NOUNs

-Presently NOUNs are exclusively git repos.
+Presently NOUNs are exclusively git repos. `dsky` is a language to express what you would like to do in your projects.

-For any command, DSKY will:

-* attempt to `cd` into ~/projects/$NOUN
-* if the folder doesn't exist, it will try to go to your `$REPO` and download a project `$NOUN`.
-* if it found the folder, it will attempt to `git fetch` to notify you of updates to the codebase.

 ### VERBs

 What would you like to do?

-* isgo - PROJECT INITIALIZING - in a microservice world, why are you checking things out?
+* `dsky $PROJECT isgo` - PROJECT INITIALIZATION - in a microservice world, context switching is not trivial.
 * Execute anything.
   * `compile`, `test`, `package`, `deploy` projects
-* github - go to the project's github page
+* `github` - go to the project's github page
-* (e)dit   - cd to the project's directory, and open your favorite `$EDITOR`
+* (`e`)dit   - open the project in your favorite `$EDITOR`

 #### isgo